-The technical upgrade is the easiest upgrade option and, with some slight nuances depending on version, basically means using the same functionality you have in your existing version, keeping the same Fields, validation, business logic, data and modifications, but with the latest technical installation (often referred to as ‘Executables’).
-In essence, this means we install a newer version of Dynamics NAV (we’ll come back to this in a bit), open up your old database and with some slight fettling if needed, you have access to your system.
+We would describe the technical upgrade approach as an ‘easier’ route to achieving some level of Business Central within your business.
+With some slight nuances depending on version, the technical upgrade basically means using the same functionality you have in your existing version, keeping the same Fields, validation, business logic, data and modifications, but with the latest technical installation (often referred to as ‘Executables’).
+In essence, this means we install a newer version of Dynamics NAV (previously Navision), open up your old database and, with some slight amendments if needed, you have access to your system.

 You’ll use the latest the Windows client and get to try the web, mobile and Outlook clients too, however some pages may not work in the new clients without additional effort.
 Where the Start from Standard and Start from Modified upgrading options mean you begin the process from a ‘standard’ Business Central solution, a technical upgrade only upgrades the technology components of your Dynamics NAV solution.
 While there are benefits to this approach, it is only suitable for companies using Dynamics NAV 2013 or later.

 This upgrade route could bring major benefits with a small cost.
 Your business could make some early gains using this approach, prior to investing further in a more complete upgrade down the line.
 If you’re happy with your modifications, data and functionality but want to make use of the latest technologies, then a technical upgrade will bring the benefits you seek.

 The modern Business Central world has meant the end of the Windows client (as of Business Central version 15) and this has meant further development of the modern clients, giving users flexibility in where they work and how their solution looks.
 These clients would give users a boost in multiple areas of their everyday working, so let’s see what each of the modern clients can provide.

 The tablet client gives you: